-Original London Cast, 1967 (Columbia/Sony) (3 / 5) This is an enjoyable recording if you don’t mind the British accents of most of the singers and the strange, hard-to-pin-down accent of Topol in the role of Tevye.
-Topol fans may actually prefer his performance here to the one he gives on the film soundtrack album (see below), as it’s less mannered and has more theatrical energy.
-The other London cast soloists are Miriam Karlin, Linda Gardner, Cynthia Grenville, Rosemary Nicol, Jonathan Lynn, Sandor Eles, and Paul Whitsun-Jones.
+Original London Cast, 1967 (Columbia/Sony) (3 / 5) This is an enjoyable recording if you don’t mind the British accents of most of the singers and the strange, hard-to-pin-down accent of Topol (full name: Chaim Topol) in the role of Tevye.
+Some listeners may actually prefer Topol’s performance here to the one he gives on the film soundtrack album (see review below), as it’s less mannered and has more theatrical energy.
+The other major soloists on the London cast album are Miriam Karlin (Golde), Linda Gardner (Hodel), Rosemary Nicols (Tzeitel), Jonathan Lynn (Motel), Sandor Elès (Perchik), and Paul Whitsun-Jones (Lazar Wolf).
 All are fine but not distinctive enough to warrant special note, except to say that Karlin is an extremely baritonal Golde.
-Although the Broadway orchestrations are used here, they intriguingly sound a bit different than they do on the original Broadway cast album, because of the way the score is conducted (by Gareth Davies), recorded, and mixed. — M.P.
+The Broadway orchestrations are used here, but it’s interesting to note that they sound a bit different than they do on the original Broadway cast album, because of the way the score is conducted (by Gareth Davies), recorded, and mixed. — M.P.

-Broadway Cast, 2015 (Broadway Records) (1 / 5) Here we have the cast album of yet another misdirected Broadway revival of Fiddler on the Roof — this one surprisingly botched by Bartlett Sher, whose previous productions of two other classic musicals, South Pacific and The King and I, were excellent.
+Broadway Cast, 2016 (Broadway Records) (1 / 5) Here we have the cast album of yet another misdirected Broadway revival of Fiddler on the Roof — this one surprisingly botched by Bartlett Sher, whose previous productions of two other classic musicals, South Pacific and The King and I, were excellent.
 Sher’s ill-considered revamp of Fiddler included the addition of a pointless framing device, with Danny Burstein as a present-day Jew returning to the former site of Anatevka and then assuming the role of Tevye in what essentially became a show-length flashback; and a nonsensically dark misinterpretation of the formerly lighthearted “Matchmaker, Matchmaker” scene and song.
 Happily, neither of these major missteps come through on the recording.
-But several other infelicities do, such as the near-ruination through downward key transposition of “Sabbath Prayer” and “Sunrise, Sunset,” presumably done in order to keep these numbers within the narrow vocal range of Jessica Hecht as Golde; fussy new orchestrations by Ted Sperling, incorporating some passages borrowed from the film version of Fiddler; and the fact that Ben Rappaport, as Perchik, lacks the vocal chops for “Now I Have Everything.”
-(Given the deep pool of performing talent available to Broadway directors, one has to wonder how and why both David Leveaux in 2004 and Bartlett Sher in 2016 cast Perchiks who couldn’t properly sing the character’s one song.)
+But several other infelicities do, such as the near-ruination through downward key transposition of “Sabbath Prayer” and “Sunrise, Sunset,” presumably done in order to keep these numbers within the narrow vocal range of Jessica Hecht as Golde.
+Other liabilities are the fussy new orchestrations by Ted Sperling, incorporating some passages borrowed from the film version of Fiddler; and the fact that Ben Rappaport, as Perchik, lacks the vocal chops for “Now I Have Everything.”
+(Given the deep pool of performing talent available to Broadway directors, one has to wonder why both David Leveaux in 2004 and Bartlett Sher in 2016 cast Perchiks who couldn’t properly sing the character’s one song.)
 Adam Kantor’s Motel is persuasive in “Miracle of Miracles,” but while Samantha Massell displays a lovely voice as Hodel, her rendition of “Far From the Home I Love” is marred by poor phrasing and jarringly modern pronunciation.
 Very much on the plus side, Burstein is a warm and vital Tevye despite all the mishegoss that surrounds him.
-He fully deserved the Tony Award nomination he received for carrying this production on his shoulders, and his recorded performance is primarily responsible for keeping the cast album from being handed a 0-star rating.
-[Note: Although the recording was made and released early in 2016, this Fiddler officially opened on December 20, 2015, hence the date at the top of this review.]– M.P.
+He fully deserved the Tony Award nomination he received for carrying this production on his shoulders, and his recorded performance is the primary reason why the cast album has not been handed a 0-star rating here.
+[Note: Although the recording was made and released early in 2016, this Fiddler officially opened on December 20, 2015.] — M.P.